hollyklose/hey-there-new-client/README.md

- A link to the other repo
- A link to both deployed sites

 List unsolved problems which would be fixed in future iterations.
  Document your planning, process and problem-solving strategy Link to wireframes and user stories
  An embedded screenshot of the app